Face Detection & Verification

 Refer to this initialization code for the complete example.

-Use Multipaz Compose permission helpers to request the camera permission at runtime. rememberCameraPermissionState can be used for the same.
+Use Multipaz Compose permission helpers to request the camera permission at runtime.
+This works cross-platform with platform-specific implementations under the hood.

 // ...